Aiko-IT-Systems/AITSYS.Discord.LibraryDevelopmentTracking/README.md

 # AITSYS.Discord.LibraryDevelopmentTracking

-AITSYS.Discord.LibraryDevelopmentTracking is a .NET-based Discord bot designed to track library development progress and interact with Notion for discord alpha tests.
+This bot is a .NET-based Discord bot designed to track library development progress and interact with Notion for discord alpha tests.

+## Note

+This project only works for notions based on the following template: https://www.notion.so/marketplace/templates/discord-lib-devs-implementations-tracking

+If you want to use it with other notions, you'll need to modify the code yourself.
+But be warned, notions API is a shithole :^)

 ## Features